IBM-Cloud/terraform-provider-ibm/website/docs/r/is_cluster_network_subnet.html.markdown

 You can specify the following arguments for this resource.

 - `cluster_network_id` - (Required, Forces new resource, String) The cluster network identifier.
-- `ip_version` - (Optional, String) The IP version for this cluster network subnet.The enumerated values for this property may[expand](https://cloud.ibm.com/apidocs/vpc#property-value-expansion) in the future.
+- `ip_version` - (Optional, String) The IP version for this cluster network subnet.The enumerated values for this property may [expand](https://cloud.ibm.com/apidocs/vpc#property-value-expansion) in the future.
 Allowable values are: `ipv4`.
 - `ipv4_cidr_block` - (Optional, String) The IPv4 range of this cluster network subnet, expressed in CIDR format.
 - `name` - (Optional, String) The name for this cluster network subnet.
 The name is unique across all cluster network subnets in the cluster network.
 - `total_ipv4_address_count` - (Optional, Integer) The total number of IPv4 addresses in this cluster network subnet.Note: This is calculated as 2<sup>(32 - prefix length)</sup>.
 For example, the prefix length `/24` gives:<br> 2<sup>(32 - 24)</sup> = 2<sup>8</sup> = 256 addresses.